 The best strings that provide added comfort are the multifilament Prince Premier touch.
 These soft strings have a construction that minimizes string vibration, as well as providing optimal power and control.

 There is a wealth of products to choose from when it comes to selecting the best tennis string.
-Aside from price, you can choose from different tensions, materials, and brands, which will all help shape the kind of tennis game that you play.
+Aside from price, you can choose from different tensions, materials, and brands and each different type of tennis string will help shape the kind of tennis game that you play.

 Below you can find the most common and popular tennis string types, as well as their relative strengths and weaknesses.

-Natural gut tennis strings are widely considered to be the best in the market.
+Natural gut tennis strings are widely considered to be the best type of tennis string on the market.
 They are literally made from the strands of certain animals’ intestines, which help to make them some of the most expensive on the market.
 Many professional and club players choose the Natural Gut strings due to their flexibility and resilience, although they can be sensitive to water, so make sure you keep the strings out of the rain.

 Multifilament strings are a combination of numerous individual string filaments braised into one.
 As such, they generally produce more power and comfort than synthetic or gut strings.
 This makes the strings perfect for players who are recovering from arm injuries.
 Multifilament strings give you all the power that Natural Gut strings provide but without the higher price tag.